By: Chris ⎜ Last updated

 Everything is app-based now

 Most street parking in Norwegian cities is paid through a phone app.
 Physical meters still exist in some places, but plenty of locations have removed them entirely.
-Some garages have no gates, no machines, nothing except a camera that reads your plate and a small sign listing which apps are accepted.
+Some garages have no gates, no machines, nothing except a camera that reads your plate and a small sign explaining how you can pay for the parking.

 The (almost) universal EasyPark app